Calories In/Calories Out Is A Flawed Model

 The concept of the “glycemic index” — a ranking of foods based on how they affect blood glucose — is a standardized tool to help understand this process, but it can also be a blunt instrument.
 A few problems have become increasingly clear regarding standardized glycemic indices:

-- Interpersonal variability: Different people who eat the exact same meal might have highly variable glucose responses, due in part to the unique and complex biologic environment of their bodies.
+- Interpersonal variability: Different people who eat the same meal might have highly variable glucose responses, due in part to the unique and complex biologic environment of their bodies.

-- Intrapersonal variability: Different meals with the exact same amount of carbohydrates can generate highly variable glucose levels in a single person.
+- Intrapersonal variability: Different meals with the same amount of carbohydrates can generate highly variable glucose levels in a single person.
 Carbohydrate content alone is often a poor predictor of personal glycemic response.

 - Food combinations: The composition of a meal and the order of foods consumed can cause glucose to change differently than if those foods were eaten in isolation (See Figure 3).